 However, if I would say that there is one thing anyone who wants to overcome Lyme has to do, is get their eating under control.
 If your body is inflamed by the food you are eating, you will not get better.
 You need to find out what works for you to give your immune system a break and the support it needs to put the Lyme and co-factors at bay so you can heal.

 Mimi MacLean is the host of Heal Podcast with Lyme 360.
-Episodes are available here as well as all streaming platforms.
+Listen to available episodes here as well as all streaming platforms.

 Holtorf Medical Group